alejandra-sofia-dbb/tiktok-engagement-analysis/README.md

 # TikTok engagement analysis

-This project aims to analyse and compare the net engagement of TikTok videos that are moderated versus unmoderated.
-The goal is to identify the relationship between user engagement and moderatable content.
-Based on engagement patterns, the project will also develop predictive models to determine whether content is likely to be moderated.

-The concept of moderating based on engagement patterns provides an interesting route to safety strategies.
+This project aims to analyze and compare the net engagement of TikTok videos that are moderated versus unmoderated, using supervised learning techniques to build classification models.
+The primary goal is to identify patterns in user engagement that correlate with content moderation and to predict whether a piece of content is likely to be moderated based on its engagement metrics.
+Moderation based on engagement patterns could contribute to more proactive and scalable content moderation strategies, making platforms safer for users.

-The dataset features 19,382 rows and 12 columns.
-Each row represents one user's report, offering insights into the reported content.
+The dataset consists of 19,382 rows and 12 columns, where each row represents a user-reported video.
+The data is sourced from Kaggle, and includes features such as claim status (whether the video contains a claim or an opinion), video view count, like count, share count, comment count, and ban status (whether the author of the video was banned or not).
+The dataset is well-suited for this task as it provides a range of engagement metrics that are hypothesized to correlate with moderation.

+The dataset contains a mixture of numerical and categorical features:

+Numerical features: video view count, like count, share count, download count, and comment count.
+Categorical features: claim status, verified status, author ban status.
+Data size: approximately 1.8MB in CSV format.
+This project applies classification techniques to predict whether a video will be moderated (i.e., banned or escalated for review) based on the engagement metrics.
+By understanding the relationship between engagement and moderation, the project aims to enhance moderation workflows and improve content safety on platforms like TikTok.

+The full dataset description and download link are available on Kaggle (https://www.kaggle.com/datasets/raminhuseyn/dataset-from-tiktok).

 ## Table of contents
 - [Project Overview](#project-overview)